hiteshpatel379/PyWATER/README.md

 ======
-PyCWMs
+PyWATER
 ======

-PyCWMs finds conserved water molecules in X-ray protein structure (pdb).
+PyWATER finds conserved water molecules in X-ray protein structure (pdb).

 Important or conserved waters are the water molecules which are present in most or all available pdb structures when superimposed.